mattermost/mattermost-handbook-1/source/sop/operations.md

 ### Company

 - [Mattermost FY2020 VPMOM - Be the #1 high trust open core DevOps collaboration platform](http://handbook.mattermost.com/leadership/company-VPMOM.html)
+- [How to VPMOM](vpmom.md) - How we use VPMOMs to create total organizational alignment at high speed
 ### Leadership Meetings

 - [Guide](http://handbook.mattermost.com/leadership/leadership-meetings.html) providing the objective, time and process for leadership meetings.